vertify-earth/ForestFireGoa/README.md

 ## Execution Sequence
 ### 1. Trend Calculation (`Trendfire.js`)
    - **Input:** `pa_boundary`
-   - **Output:** 14 trend layers representing long-term changes in vegetation, burn indices, and meteorological parameters - download the trend layer from here - https://www.dropbox.com/scl/fi/ena1qfeqv5ppshluop8kt/inputResampled.tif?rlkey=arefwl3my7nx3z5qpknu88lsx&st=vj8cn3bd&dl=0
+   - **Output:** The output consists of 19 trend layers with 2 bands in each layer representing long-term changes in vegetation, burn indices, and meteorological parameters along with 2 constant layers of DEM and road (Proximity to road in tif format) combined into one tif file with 40 bands.
+This inputResampled.tif file can be generated using the trendFire.js or can be downloaded from here - https://www.dropbox.com/scl/fi/ena1qfeqv5ppshluop8kt/inputResampled.tif?rlkey=arefwl3my7nx3z5qpknu88lsx&st=vj8cn3bd&dl=0

 ### 2. Fire Vulnerability Mapping (`FireVulnerability.js`)
    - **Inputs:**